Decoding 17/50 as a Percentage: A thorough look

 -

 Finance: Calculating interest rates, discounts, profit margins, and tax rates all involve percentage calculations.
-For instance, understanding that a 34% discount on a $100 item translates to a $34 saving is directly tied to this conversion skill.
+Take this case: understanding that a 34% discount on a $100 item translates to a $34 saving is directly tied to this conversion skill.

 -